rndubs/prepro-light/test/README.md

 - `closeAllEditors()` - Clean up all open editors
 - `isCommandRegistered(commandId)` - Check command registration
 - `waitFor(condition, timeout)` - Wait for condition to be true
+- `isWebGLAvailable()` - Check if WebGL is available for rendering tests

 ## Sample Files Used